 Unemployment: If you or your spouse lose your job, you can take advantage of that unfortunate event.
 Make lemonade out of lemons.
-If your income will be lower, as a result, do a Roth conversion.
-Yeah, I know, a Roth conversion is probably not your primary thought.
+If your income is lower, as a result, do a Roth conversion.
+Yeah, a Roth conversion is probably not your primary thought.

 Business Owners: A business owner who suffers a business loss may have a year with lower income than usual.
-That’s a good time for a conversion.
+That’s a good time for conversions.

 Retirement Gap: If there’s a gap between your retirement and when Social Security, pensions, and RMDs begin, it is an awesome time for a Roth conversion.
 You have more control over your income (and taxes) during this period.
 When you have the power, it’s a perfect time for Roth conversions!

 I don’t recommend converting all of your pre-tax retirement savings to a Roth IRA.
-Eventually, you’ll reach a tipping point when your tax rate in retirement would be lower than your Roth conversion tax rate.
+Eventually, you’ll reach a tipping point when your tax rate in retirement is lower than your Roth conversion tax rate.
 Any further conversion would cost you.

 Even if you converted a portion of your retirement savings to a Roth IRA, that would reduce the RMDs.
-Lower RMDs also means more of your money stays invested, and of course, less of it goes towards paying taxes.
+Lower RMDs also mean more of your money stays invested, and less goes towards paying taxes.
 More invested and fewer taxes – that’s a winning combination.